iotaledger/hornet/docker/README.md

 ii.
 Edit `peering.json` to your neighbors addresses.

 iii.
 The Docker image runs under user with uid and gid 39999 unless it was built with a different uid:gid.
-To make sure no permission issues, create the directory for the database, e.g.:
+To make sure there are no permission issues, create the directory for the database, e.g.:

 ```sh
 mkdir mainnetdb && chown 39999:39999 mainnetdb